Masks and Personal Protective Equipment (PPE)

 Follow the manufacturer's instructions for the type of mask you’ve received.
 If you don’t have the box, you can easily do a google search for accurate instructions.
 You may also review instructions for cloth and N95-style masks:

-How will Ryerson determine which positions and activities require additional PPE?
+How will TMU determine which positions and activities require additional PPE?